JuanjoAJ/JuanjoAJ/README.md

 [Biblioteca: ](https://github.com/JuanjoAJ/BIBLIOTECA)Another of the evaluable exercises of the programming course made with Java.

-### This is my path of learning during the year at university:
+### This is my learning path through some subjects of the Multiplatform Application Development program:
 #### [Programación](https://github.com/JuanjoAJ/PROGRAMACION): This repo contains the path of the programming subject of the first year of Multiplatform Application Development in Spanish.
 #### [Lenguaje de Marcas](https://github.com/JuanjoAJ/Lenguaje-de-Marcas): This repo contains the path of the markup language subject of the first year of Multiplatform Application Development in Spanish.
+#### [Acceso de Datos](https://github.com/JuanjoAJ/AccesoDatos): This repo contains the path of the data access subject of the second year of Multiplatform Application Development in Spanish.
+#### [PSP](https://github.com/JuanjoAJ/PSP): This repo contains the path of the programming services and processes subject of the second year of Multiplatform Application Development in Spanish.
+#### [PMDM](https://github.com/JuanjoAJ/PMDM): This repo contains the path of the multimedia and mobile devices programming subject of the second year of Multiplatform Application Development in Spanish.
 ---
 ## 📊My GitHub Stats: